BubuMVX/mvx-tutorial-guarded-transactions/README.md

 // Broadcast the fully crafted transaction await provider
     .sendTransaction(guardedTransaction)
+    .catch((reason: ErrNetworkProvider) => {
+      console.error(reason.message)
+    })
     .then((txHash) => {
         console.log('Transaction hash', txHash)
     })
-    .catch((reason: ErrNetworkProvider) => {
-        console.error(reason.message)
-    })
 ```

-At this point, if all has gone well, you should see the transaction hash, which you can search for in the blockchain
+At this point, if all has gone well, you should see the transaction hash.
-explorer.
+You can search for it in the blockchain explorer.

 ## Test the demo code